 Mold removal can be difficult, especially if your house isn’t well-lit or has a lot of small, hard to reach spaces.
 We recommend that you look for signs of excess moisture or dampness as mold should not be far from these areas.
 You should also look under doormats, near the sink, as well as in the vicinity of the coffeemaker – essentially, anywhere standing water may collect unchecked.

 Depending on the type of mold you have found, there are different ways to get rid of it.
-Most mold infestations can be treated with hydrogen peroxide or cleaning vinegar.
-Follow your natural mold cleaning product with Homebiotic Environmental Probiotic spray to restore the population of beneficial bacteria, keeping harmful microbes in check!
+Most mold can be treated with Homebiotic Surface Cleaner and Nano Sponge.
+Follow this natural mold cleaning product with Homebiotic Probiotic Spray to restore the population of beneficial bacteria, keeping harmful microbes in check!
 However, you may need to dispose of the affected item completely depending on whether is can be completely cleaned or not (ie. fabric items or severely affected cellulose material).
 Mold can also destroy paper so you may have to throw out infected books and documents.
 Mold must be removed completely in order to avoid further mycotoxin exposure.
 Contacting local, reputable mold remediation experts is highly recommended for safety during removal and a more effective removal process.